ballarat-hackerspace/parko/README.md

 WiFi isn't available we could also use a 3G solution (e.g. use the Particle Electron) or perhaps a Zigbee mesh network.
 This might indicate that we need to produce several versions of the sensors with different network capabilities.

 The physical design of the sensor could be similar to the cats eyes that exist on roads with the sensor in the area where the reflector is and the electronics between the sensor and under the solar panel (the sensor would look similar to a flat topped pyramid).
-By angling the sensor and solar panel and covering the sensor in an oleophobic coating which will then allow rain to wash away any oil or dirt that falls on the sensor.
+By angling the sensor and solar panel and covering the sensor in an oleophobic coating it  will then allow rain to wash away any oil or dirt that falls on the sensor helping them stay clean and operating.

 ## Some ideas

-We don’t think there is any need to install a sensor in every single car park to collect useful data however we wanted it to be possible because to install the devices in every carpark so that we could also offer users with real time data of individual car parks.
-This would be the ideal but even if only 10% or 20% of the parks in a lot have sensors we can still extrapolate occupancy percentages in a useful way for users and for government.
+We don’t think there is any need to install a sensor in every single car park to collect useful data.
+We wanted it to be possible to install them in all spots because then we could also offer users with real time data of individual car park occupancy states.
+We estimate that even if only 10% or 20% of the spots in a lot have sensors we can still extrapolate occupancy percentages in a useful way for users and for government.